mongodb/specifications/source/unified-test-format/unified-test-format.rst

   whether tests should be able to filter out certain types (assuming the test runner observes any supported type).

+  **TODO**: Since event logging is configured per client, each sequence of event expectations will need to target a specific client entity.

 .. _test_outcome:

 - ``outcome``: Optional array of documents.
 Data that should exist in